 Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programmes and qualifications around the world.
-The combination of knowledge and skills in Cambridge IGCSE First Language French gives learners a solid foundation for further study.
-Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level French.
+The combination of knowledge and skills in Cambridge IGCSE First Language Vietnamese gives learners a solid foundation for further study.
+Candidates who achieve grades A\ to C are well prepared to follow a wide range of courses.

 Cambridge IGCSEs are accepted and valued by leading universities and employers around the world as evidence of academic achievement.
-Cambridge students can be confident that their qualifications will be understood and valued throughout their education and career, in their home country and internationally.
 Many universities require a combination of Cambridge International AS & A Levels and Cambridge IGCSEs or equivalent to meet their entry requirements.

-UK ENIC, the national agency in the UK for the recognition and comparison of international qualifications and skills, has carried out an independent benchmarking study of Cambridge IGCSE and found it to be comparable to the standard of the GCSE in the UK.
+UK NARIC\, the national agency in the UK for the recognition and comparison of international qualifications and skills, has carried out an independent benchmarking study of Cambridge IGCSE and found it to be comparable to the standard of the GCSE in the UK.
 This means students can be confident that their Cambridge IGCSE qualifications are accepted as equivalent to UK GCSEs by leading universities worldwide.